ioopl/Aviir/readme.md

 - Open the .xcodeproj or .xcworkspace in Xcode 15.2+.
 - Build & run on two real iPhones (Bluetooth doesn’t work in Simulator).
 - On first launch, allow Bluetooth permission when prompted.
-- Open the app on two devices → they appear on each other’s radar.
+- Open the App on two devices → they appear on each other’s radar.
 - Tap “Ping” to send a pulse animation to the other peer.
-- Note: If you deny Bluetooth access, the app shows a “Go to Settings” alert on the Scanner screen.
+- Note: If you deny Bluetooth access, the App shows a “Go to Settings” alert on the Scanner screen.

+---

+## Assumptions Made

+- Each peer device advertises the same predefined `serviceUUID` and `characteristicUUID`, allowing mutual discovery between iPhones.
+- Device names (`UIDevice.current.name`) are used as friendly peer identifiers for simplicity.
+- Bluetooth(BLE) scanning and advertising are performed simultaneously on each device (central + peripheral roles combined into one service).
+- The BLE range and RSSI-to-distance mapping are approximate and depend on environmental factors.
+- The user will manually re-enable Bluetooth in iOS Settings if access was denied (the App provides a direct prompt to do so).
+- The App is designed for demonstration purposes — not for background or long-term continuous BLE scanning, otherwise it will drain the battery.
+- Favorites persistence uses `UserDefaults` instead of a database like SQLite, Realm, CoreData for simplicity.
+- The project assumes iOS 15.0+ due to SwiftUI 3 and Combine usage.
+- Firmware or external microcontroller communication (if ever integrated) would expose standard GATT characteristics, but this version focuses on iPhone-to-iPhone BLE communication only.

+---

+## Bonus Features (Optional Enhancements Included)

+- **Radar Animation:**
+  Live circular radar view that visualizes nearby devices by distance (based on RSSI signal strength).

+- **Ping Interaction:**
+  Tap “Ping” to send a BLE payload that triggers a visible pulse animation on the other device.

+---